 A rate "lock" or "commitment" is a lender's promise to hold a certain interest rate and a certain number of points for you for a specified period while your application is processed.
 This means your interest rate won't go up as you are going through the application process.

 Although there might be a choice of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
 You can get a longer period for your lock, but in doing so, will likely have a higher rate than you would with a shorter period

-There are more ways to get a low rate, in addition to choosing a shorter rate lock period.
-The more the down payment, the smaller the interest rate will be, as you will be starting with more equity.
-You may opt to pay points to improve your rate over the loan term, meaning you pay more initially.
-One strategy that is a good option for many people is to pay points to bring the rate down over the term of the loan.
-You pay more up front, but you will save money, especially if you don't refinance early.
+There are more ways to get a reduced rate, in addition to going with a shorter rate lock period.
+The larger down payment you pay, the lower the interest rate will be, because you will be starting with more equity.
+You can pay points to bring down your rate over the term of the loan, meaning you pay more initially.
+One strategy that is a good option for some is to pay points to improve the interest rate over the life of the loan.
+You pay more initially, but you will save money, especially if you don't refinance early.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.